 Voter registration in Florida has been extended 6 more days -- to Oct.
 18 -- because of Hurricane Matthew.

-U.S. District Judge Mark Walker had ruled earlier this week to extend the voter registration deadline in Florida today to Wednesday, Oct.
+Earlier this week, U.S. District Judge Mark Walker ruled to extend the voter registration deadline in Florida to Wednesday, Oct.
 12, 2016.

 Walker based his decision on the case brought forth by the Florida Democratic Party on the recent impacts of Hurricane Matthew on the state, according to an article by the Tampa Bay Times.
 This decision was originally contested by Florida Gov. Rick Scott, who wanted to keep the original voter registration deadline to 5 PM on Tuesday, Oct.
 11.